thoughtbot/neat-docs/README.md

 #### Update the Docs

-To update the docs, run:
+To update the docs, change the version number in `package.json` and run:

 ```
 gulp update